 EPA/NETAC conclude, "Therefore in terms of total aromatic degradation, the test indicates the desired statistically significant difference between the mean of the product (OSE II) and the mean of the non-nutrient control.

 EPA/NETAC's scientifically valid Bioremediation Test proves that OSE II is a very significant oil spill cleanup product.

-A. Tom Ordige
+S. Tom adig